IamMohaiminul/MongoDB-Auto-Backup-S3/README.md

 # MongoDB-Auto-Backup-S3
-Bash Script for MongoDB Backup to Amazon S3 Periodically
+Shell Script for Auto MongoDB Backup to Amazon S3 Periodically

 ### How to use